 There also appear to have been two different colorways: one with blue pants and another with pants of a golden yellow.

-Three open edition female musicians were introduced in 1985 at $425 each.
+Three non-limited edition female musicians were introduced in 1985 at $425 each.
+By 1993 their prices had been increased to $650.
 The names given below are exactly how they were titled.

 Vanessa, Violinist is 8” high.
 A recent eBay seller incorrectly described this piece as being “from the 1950s.”